jofella/RiskManagementDashboard/README.md

 # Risk Management Dashboard

 > This project was developed during my master's studies as part of a course on Risk Management.
 > It serves both as a review of theoretical concepts and an exercise in building interactive dashboards with Streamlit.
+> This is also my **first application-oriented project** using Streamlit and modular Python structuring.

 This project aims to review core concepts of risk management and present them in an educational, interactive way using [Streamlit](https://streamlit.io/).

 ## Project Goals